Ethiopian Calendar Converter

 Similar to the Coptic calendar, the calendar of Ethiopia has twelve thirty-day months and a thirteenth month with five days or six days in a leap year.
 Ethiopia is one of the few countries in the world that uses its own calendar today.

 The Ethiopian calendar converter above can be used to find out today’s date in Ethiopia.
-You can convert any Ethiopian date to Gregorian or vice versa by hovering over or clicking on the date.
+You can convert Ethiopian calendar to Gregorian calendar and vice versa with the Ethiopian date converter by hovering over or clicking on the date.
 You can also navigate through past and future months and years.

 The first Ethiopian month is called Meskerem and starts on September 11 or 12 in a Gregorian leap year.
 Ethiopian New Year (Enkutatash) is celebrated on Meskerem 1st and is one of the biggest holidays in the country.